maxdemaio/max-nextjs/data/blog/machine-language.md

 So, how would we manipulate the screen?
 We can use a screen memory map/matrix.
 This is a designated area of the RAM.
 The physical display unit will refresh many times per second from the memory map.
 If we change these bits, we can change the display.

-Our keyboard is into a keyboard memory map/matrix.
+Our keyboard is connected to a keyboard memory map/matrix.
 It represents the keyboard inside the computer.
 Only a 16-bit register is necessary.
 When a key is pressed on the keyboard, the key's [scancode](https://en.wikipedia.org/wiki/Scancode) is sent into the memory map.

 ## Conclusion